 But, what exactly goes into creating a pitch?
 There’s ample background work to do before typing up that succinct pitch paragraph or two.

 Warm Up: Before You Pitch, Do Your Homework

 Settle into your keyboard and look at the publication you plan to pitch.
 Browse the website.
 Read the blog.
+Research the brand’s vision and mission.
 Look beyond the words.
 Not only do you want to familiarize yourself with the topics they’re publishing, you also want to take note of the formatting and style.

 What tone is reflected in the writing?
 Are they using first-person voice?
 What types of photos or graphics do they prefer?
 Are they using bullet points, quotes and subheads to break up the text?
 Your pitch should reflect this overall approach.

 I’ve relied on freelance writing as a full-time income for eight years and can confidently say that pitching topics only you can write about are most likely to get accepted.

 That means you need to think of an uncommon angle or hook to launch into the subject matter.
 If the client allows first-person voice or a storytelling approach, consider interjecting a vignette from your life to make the content instantly relatable to the audience.
 Or, find a fact that would make readers do a double take or become so curious that can’t help but click your headline.

 At the Mound: Writing Your Article Pitch